noopman/aaworkshopattendee/module-4-caching-strategies/Exercise1.md

 In this module, you will learn about various caching strategies to improve the performance and reliability of your applications.

 # Exercise 1
 In this exercise you will deploy a new API that generates a leaderboard for your Rock, Paper, Scissors game.

 ## Estimated time: 30 minutes

 ## Learning objectives
    - Implement caching on Cosmos DB data to decrease the RUs consumption

 ## Prerequisites

 To begin this module you will need the Azure resources that you deployed in the first region during **Module 1: Azure Architecture Introduction** and the API Management that you deployed during **Module 2: External Communication**

 During this module you will also need the following PowerShell variables used previously:
- - $GitPAT - your GitHub token (PAT) value
+ - $gitPAT - your GitHub token (PAT) value
- - $GitRepositoryOwner - your GitHub owner name (lowercase)
+ - $gitRepositoryOwner - your GitHub owner name (lowercase)
- - $APIResourceGroup - name of the Resource Group in which you have your Container APIs and Static Web App, from the first region
+ - $apiResourceGroup - name of the Resource Group in which you have your Container APIs and Static Web App, from the first region
  - $ManagedEnvironment - name of the Managed Environment for the first region
- - $GameApi - name of your Game API resource
+ - $gameApi - name of your Game API resource
- - $BotContainerUrl - URL for your Bot Container API
+ - $botContainerUrl - URL for your Bot Container API
- - $GameContainerUrl - URL for your Game Container API
+ - $gameContainerUrl - URL for your Game Container API
  - $SMTP - connection string of your Azure Communication Service deployed in Module 2
- - $Sender - your noreply email from the Email Communication Service Domain resource deployed in Module 2
+ - $senderDnR - your noreply email from the Email Communication Service Domain resource deployed in Module 2

 ## Step 1: Deploy StatsAPI
 You need to deploy the new API and set the Connection String of the CosmosDB resource as an Environment Variable.
 You can set the cache duration as well.